omega8cc/provision_tasks_extra/README.txt

-Hosting tasks extra
+Provision tasks extra
 =====================

-This module extends Aegit hostmaster (and drush/provision) with some additional tasks.
+This code extends Aegir back-end with some additional commands.

 Supported commands are: